-1 Materials include information and/or resources that provide guidance for evaluating М student responses.
-Materials support teachers' analysis of assessment data with guidance and direction to DNM 2 respond to individual students' needs, in all areas of science, based on measures of student progress appropriate for the developmental level.
-3 Assessment tools yield relevant information for teachers to use when planning М 3 instruction, intervention, and extension.
-1 Materials provide a variety of resources and teacher guidance on how to leverage different activities to respond to student data.
-PM 4 different activities to respond to student data.
+1 Materials include information and/or resources that provide guidance for evaluating М 1 1 student responses.
+Materials support teachers' analysis of assessment data with guidance and direction to DNM 2 respond to individual students' needs, in all areas of science, based on measures of student progress appropriate for the developmental level. ~ Assessment tools yield relevant information for teachers to use when planning М 3 instruction, intervention, and extension.
+4 Materials provide a variety of resources and teacher guidance on how to leverage PM 4 different activities to respond to student data.